EMF Ratings for Cars

 The first priority is to get a car with a low magnetic field.
 However, the measured magnetic field doesn't tell the whole story and should not be the sole criteria used in investigating a car.

 For instance the magnetic field in the cabin of the Silverado is probably lowest of any modern vehicle.
-That is great because it doesn't cause chest pains, yet the vehicle still causes tinnitus.
+That is a good start, but the vehicle still causes tinnitus, and other ill symptoms.
 AM radio interference indicates pelting of EMF from the ignition system.
 Pulsed noise from the ignition is not detected by either gauss or RF meters.
 There is also a computer just under the steering column (directly in front of the driver) which was also detected by an AM radio.
-Additionally, the main fuse panel is on the driver's side, the battery is on the driver's side, and there's a very high magnetic field throughout the entire engine compartment.
+Additionally, the main fuse panel is on the driver's side, the battery is on the driver's side, the digital instrument cluster produces RF, and there's a very high magnetic field throughout the entire engine compartment.

 Therefore, in the case of the Silverado the relatively low magnetic field at the vicinity of the driver can be deceiving.
 As we have seen with the Low Emission Computer ambient measurements can be negligible yet the computer can still cause devastating symptoms.
-Even if one doesn't initially feel any symptoms, in time one can become sensitized by the various low intensity frequencies of the EMF.
+Even if one doesn't initially feel any symptoms, in time one can become sensitized by the various low intensity frequencies of EMF.
 It is therefore imperative to drive a vehicle on a long trip before committing to buy it.
-Nonetheless, the short ignition wires tame the effects of the ignition, making this truck tolerable, so it's a keeper.
+Though the short ignition wires tame the effects of the ignition, direct ignition is preferred.
+Conventional AC Delco spark plugs have double the resistance (about 8K Ohm) of the titanium plugs and significantly reduce RF measurements.

-Of all the cars listed, the most tolerable modern vehicle (that Eli has personal experience driving) is the 2005 Cadillac SRX (6 cylinder).
+One of the lowest rated cars listed is the 2005 Cadillac SRX (6 cylinder).
 Note: It's only the driver's seat that has the low magnetic field.
-The passenger seat and rear of the car have elevated magnetic fields and are not as tolerable.
-Also, the magnetic field throughout the tested 2005 SRX v6 is elevated only when it's dark out and the headlights are on - the field is low during the day with the headlights on.
-The measurements indicated below are with the lights off.
-A 2005 SRX v8 did not show an elevated field at all with the lights on, so it may be an isolated incident.
+The Passenger seat and rear of the car have elevated magnetic fields and are not as tolerable.
 The revamped 2010 SRX model is a magnetic hazard, so the low EMF SRX's are from 2005-2009.
 A few fundamental aspects of its design are beneficial for the driver, including:

 - the magnetic field under the hood (engine compartment) is relatively low on the drivers side.